2020 Best Oktoberfest Beer Tents:

-There are over 30 beer tents peppering the Oktoberfest grounds, but it’s really only the 14 mega sized tents plus the after party which you need to known about.
-These 14 main tents are massive with seating from 4,000-10,000 people plus outdoor beer gardens holding thousands more.
-Table reservations sell out up to 8 months in advance, but each tent does keep some seats open on a first-come-first-service basis.
-Because these seats fill up fast each day, it is important to know what are the best tents to focus on.
+There are over 30 beer tents peppering the Oktoberfest grounds, but it’s really only the 154 mega sized tents plus the after party which you need to know about.
+These 15 main tents are massive with seating from 3,000-10,000 people plus outdoor beer gardens holding thousands more.
+Oktoberfest table reservations sell out up to 6-12 months in advance, but each tent is required to keep some seats open on a first-come-first-served basis.
+Because these unreserved seats fill up fast each day, it is important to know what are the best tents to focus on.

 General Beer Tent Hours:

 Weekdays: 10am-11:30pm (Tents full by 2-3pm; Last call 10:30pm)

 Saturday & Sunday: 9am-11:30pm (Lines form by 5-6am; Last call 10:30pm) Käfer Wiesn-Schänke & Weinzelt open until 1am with last call at 12:15am.

 Reservations Times: Typically there are Lunch, Afternoon, and Evening slots available.
 Time slots vary, more info including getting in without a reservation HERE.